hickeyma/granite-io-examples/majority_voting_example.md

     num_result += 1
 ```

-The model will generate output similar to the following (this can vary a lot per run):
+The model will generate output similar to the following (this can potentially vary a lot per run):

 ```shell
 **Result 1**: